jplaroche2000/coherence-hotkeys/README.md

 - ```com.mycompany.coherence.hotkeys.invocable.HotKeyInvocable```: an invocable repsonsible for fetching the most accessed keys from each Coherence storage members' backing map
 - ```com.mycompany.coherence.hotkeys.invocable.HotKeyData```: holder of a collected hot key with its touch count value
-- ```com.mycompany.coherence.hotkeys.util.SortedCollectionWithCapacity```: a sorted set to store ordered collected HotKeyData
+- ```com.mycompany.coherence.hotkeys.util.SortedCollectionWithCapacity```: a sorted set to store ordered top n collected HotKeyData
 - ```com.mycompany.coherence.hotkeys.HotKeys```: a sample application that invokes the HotKeyInvocable
 - ```cache-config.xml```: a sample cache config